komma-softhouse/filament-verifactu-docs/README.md

   `{PREFIX}{YEAR}{STORE}{TERMINAL}` (default prefixes Q·PE·A·P·F·T·R);
   changing a format resolves to a different series string going forward — the previous series stays closed with its numbering intact.
+- The Facturae seller block resolves **per issuer**: NIF and legal name always come from the issuer; its fiscal address wins when filled, the installation-wide one from the Facturae settings is the fallback — the advisory-firm scenario (many issuers, one installation) depends on it.
 - **Multi-tenant hosts, read this first:** `verifactu_issuers.nif` is UNIQUE globally across the whole database.
 If you run this behind a multi-tenant package (Stancl or similar), add a `tenant_id` column and a